Cyber Threat Intelligence Model: An Evaluation of Taxonomies, Sharing Standards, and Ontologies within Cyber Threat Intelligence: Ontologies

 The Unified Cybersecurity Ontology was suggested by Syed et al. \cite{syed2016uco} in 2016.
 It serves as a backbone for linking cyber security and other relevant ontologies.
-There are mappings to aspects of STIX, and references to CVE, CCE, CVSS, CAPEC, STUCCO and KillChain.
-The concepts are loosely connected at a very high level and the lack of OWL constructs decreases the reasoning capabilities of the ontology.
-In addition, our analysis indicate that the use of domain and range restrictions would result in faulty classifications when used with a reasoner.
+There are mappings to aspects of STIX and references to CVE, CCE, CVSS, CAPEC, STUCCO, and KillChain.
+The concepts are loosely connected at a very high level, and the lack of OWL expressivity decreases the reasoning capabilities of the ontology.
+In addition, our analysis indicates that the use of domain and range restrictions would result in incorrect classifications (inferred axioms) while running a reasoner.
 The ontology is published on GitHub\footnote{https://github.com/Ebiquity/Unified-Cybersecurity-Ontology}.

-The Unified Cyber Ontology has been introduced on GitHub\footnote{https://github.com/ucoProject/uco}, without any academic publications to date and no actual RDF/OWL files yet.
-The model ontology is however interesting as it originates from the creators of STIX, which is currently the most used format for sharing threat intelligence\cite{sauerwein2017threat}.
+The Unified Cyber Ontology has been introduced on GitHub\footnote{https://github.com/ucoProject/uco}, without any academic publication to date and no actual RDF/OWL files yet.
+The model ontology is, however, interesting as it originates from the creators of STIX, which is currently the most used format for sharing threat intelligence\cite{sauerwein2017threat}.
 The content of that work is driven primarily by the initial base requirements of expressing cyber investigation information and is the product of input from the Cyber-investigation Analysis Standard Expression community (CASE)\footnote{https://github.com/casework/case}.

-Without any publication, we find the Cyber Intelligence Ontology (CIO), published only on GitHub\footnote{https://github.com/daedafusion/cyber-ontology} to be relevant.
+Without any publication, we find the Cyber Intelligence Ontology (CIO), published only on GitHub\footnote{https://github.com/daedafusion/cyber-ontology} to be of relevance.
 This GitHub repository includes most of the mentioned taxonomies and sharing standards in this article, encoded in OWL.
 The limitation of those ontologies is that they are not connected or unified.
 For the aforementioned reason, we do not include CIO in the analysis and the evaluation table.